BMW-InnovationLab/BMW-Labeltool-Lite/README.md

    project.

-- Go to training-data/**yourdatasetsfolder**/
+- Go to training-data/

-- Copy "images" and "objectclasses.json"
+- Copy your dataset folder

 - Go to our Tensorflow Gui project's repository

-- Go to "datasets" and create a new folder (call it "mydataset" for example)
+- Go to "datasets" and paste the copied folder

-- In "mydataset" (the newly created folder) , paste the copied folders.

-- Create a folder called "labels", in "labels" create a folder called "json"

-- Copy the labels from training-data/**yourdatasetsfolder**/labels to the "json" folder just created

 **Follow the instructions on our Tensorflow Gui Github repository to launch it and train**